Best Project Management Tools for Finance Teams 2026: Ranked & Reviewed

 Teamwork

-Teamwork is the underdog in this list, but it earns its spot if your finance team works with external clients — think accounting firms, financial consultants, or agencies managing client budgets.
-Its client portal, billing features, and profitability tracking are genuinely built for that use case in a way that nothing else on this list comes close to matching.
+Teamwork is the underdog here, but it earns its spot if your finance team works with external clients — accounting firms, financial consultants, agencies managing client budgets.
+The client portal, billing features, and profitability tracking are genuinely built for that use case.

-Honestly, Teamwork is probably over-specialized for a pure internal finance team, and I wouldn't recommend it in that scenario.
-But if you're billing hours, managing client deliverables, and tracking project profitability — especially if you're running 10+ client engagements simultaneously — nothing else here handles that combination better.
-This is the one tool on the list where I'd say the use case almost perfectly defines who should buy it.
+Honestly, Teamwork is probably overspecialized for purely internal finance teams, and I wouldn't recommend it there.
+But if you're billing hours, managing client deliverables, and tracking project profitability across 10+ engagements simultaneously — nothing else on this list handles that combination better.
+This is the one tool where the use case almost perfectly defines who should buy it.

 Key Features